decentralized-identity/revocation/01_collection_of_revocation_methods/overview.md

-The following list is a collection of revocation methods that may be suitable for revocation.
-**STATUS:** The list is not sorted or assessed
+The following list is a collection of revocation methods that may be suitable for revocation.<br/> **STATUS-13.09.2021:** The list is not sorted, complete or assessed

 |#      | Name                                  | Type                    | From                            | Link |